veejar2020/jsonsearch/README.md

 |   name            |   Francisca Rasmussen
 ```

 I have also designed this solution to handle any JSON file added dynamically apart from the 3 given files.
-All new JSON file should be put in the data folder.
+All new JSON files should be put in the data folder.

 ### Extended fuctionality

 I have added 2 extended fuctionalities:
-- Global search using `-g` option
+- Global search and list using `-g` option
 - Multi-condition search (example and usage given above)

 ### Validations and Error handling

 I have done validation and error hanling on
-- the command format (easily handled using GLI's methods)
+- the command format (handled using GLI's methods)
 - the command input Eg. search field validation, seach field and search value count mismatch in case of multi parameter search
 - the command output Eg. handling empty results